Does your charity have a brilliantly effective board?

 This is an idea backed by trustees too: our research* shows 89% of trustees and managers actively welcome an event recognising charity governance.

-If you are looking for inspiration for your entry, you can read about the previous winners and full shortlist of 18 charities.
-You can also download the free e-book which features all the short-listed charities and includes lessons for other charities from our judges.
+Read about the previous (2016) winners and full shortlist of 18 charities, you can also download the free e-book which features all the short-listed charities and includes lessons for other charities from our judges.
 Finally, you can also listen to our podcasts interviewing representatives from the winning charities about their award entry and governance at their organisation.

 About the organisers